AY2526S1-CS2113-W10-2/tp/docs/DeveloperGuide.md

 1. Initial Launch
  * Download the JAR file and copy into an empty folder
  * Using the terminal, cd into that empty folder
- * run '-java TrackStars.jar' to run the programme
+ * run '-java jar TrackStars.jar' to run the programme

 2. Shutdown
  * Exit the application by typing 'exit' and then entering it